turingschool/curriculum-site/module2/lessons/error_handling.md

     * Incorrect usage of our application that has already been solved for
     * Error messages
     * “Gentle guidance” for the user

-❓ Is a sad path the same or different from an edge case?
+#### Then what are edge cases?

-**Edge case**: Less common input, can sometimes break functionality
+Edge case: Less common input, can sometimes break functionality

-**Sad Path**: Expected, but handled input
+Sad Path: Expected, but handled input

 **Bottom line**: your tests should include both: happy paths for all, sad paths for inputs, and maybe 1-2 edge cases (if applicable).